azima-fariha/remove-similar-looking-images/README.md

 image image

 However, upon inspection, I observed that the images had a score of 553.0, but there was a significant difference between them.
 The left image contained a car that was absent in the right image.
 This difference is crucial, depending on the specific use case.
 Since our similarity_threshold is 1500 and the score is 553, the model erroneously assumed the images to be similar.
-To rectify this, it became necessary to reduce the similarity_threshold.
+To rectify this, it became necessary to reduce the similarity_threshold.<br />
 To address this, I reduced both similarity_threshold to 500 and min_contour_area to 100.
 As a result, the score was 406.0, and the two images below were concluded to be similar.
-However, as evident in the right image, there are more cars present that do not exist in the left image, making them dissimilar.
+However, as evident in the right image, there are more cars present that do not exist in the left image, making them dissimilar.<br />
 After analyzing carefully, I eventually set the similarity_threshold to 150, aiming for more accurate results and better handling of image similarities. image image